-2.14 STUDENT MOBILE PHONES AND SMART DEVICES
+2.10 STUDENT MOBILE PHONES AND SMART DEVICES

-The availability of smart communication devices increases each year.
 Whilst a child is at school, there is no need for them to be able to communicate electronically with anyone outside the school (or in the school).
-For this reason, mobile phones and 'smart' devices (much as a smart watch) need to be handed into the school office at the start of the school day and collected at the end of the day.
-This is for safe-keeping and to avoid distractions during the day.
+For this reason, mobile phones and 'smart' devices (much as a smart watch) need to be handed into the school office at the start of the school day and collected at the end of the day for safe-keeping and to avoid distractions.

-2.15 SCHOOL CAR PARK
+2.11 SCHOOL CAR PARK

 The school does not provide parking facilities for parents as there is street parking available around the school.
 Parents are asked to use care, courtesy and consideration when parking (and driving) around the school as it can become very congested.
-Parking on some verges is prohibited and the Shire Ranger can issue fines.
+Parking on verges is prohibited and the Shire Ranger can issue fines.

-The staff car park (in front of the school, off Lovegrove Avenue) is narrow and has limited space.
-Any congestion here creates real problems and seriously risks the safety of the children.
-For this reason parents are requested NOT to use it to park or use as a "kiss and drive" area.
+The staff car park is in front of the school, off Lovegrove Avenue.
+Parents are NOT to use the staff carpark or use it as a "kiss and drive" area.
+Parking here creates serious safety risks to children.